 Question:

-What is the Library Search research assistant and how can I use it?
+What is the AI search assistant and how can I use it?

-The research assistant is a retrieval augmented generation (RAG) service combining language capabilities of large language models (LLM) with high quality library resources from Library Search.
+The AI search assistant is a retrieval augmented generation (RAG) service combining the language capabilities of large language models (LLM) with high-quality library resources from Library Search.

 Ask it a research question and it will: